Adam Mazarei

-Adam Joseph Javier Mazarei (born December 13, 1982) is an American basketball coach, currently working as an assistant coach for the Vanderbilt Commodores of the Southeastern Conference.
+Adam Joseph Javier Mazarei (born December 13, 1982) is an American basketball coach, currently working as the associate head coach for the California Golden Bears of the Atlantic Coast Conference.

 Early life

 Mazarei was raised by his parents Mahdi and Linda.
 He attended Westlake High School in Ventura County, California, where he played as a point guard for the school's basketball team.